-Definition \ref{momsecdirac} includes Hamiltonian Lie algebroids over pre-symplectic and Poisson manifolds as special cases. \begin{proposition} Let $(M, \omega)$ be a pre-sympletic manifold and $(A, [-,-], \rhoa)$ be a Lie algebroid over $M$ with a connection $\nabla$.
-Suppose that $\mu \in \Gamma(A^*)$ is a momentum section on a pre-symplectic manifold, i.e., satisfies Equations \eqref{HH1}--\eqref{HH3}.
-Then, $A$ is a Hamiltonian Lie algebroid over the Dirac structure $L_{\omega}$ for $H=0$ and $\mu$ is a momentum section. \end{proposition}
+Definition \ref{momsecdirac} includes Hamiltonian Lie algebroids over pre-symplectic and Poisson manifolds as special cases. \begin{proposition} Let $(M, \omega)$ be a pre-sympletic manifold and let $(A, [-,-], \rhoa)$ be a Lie algebroid over $M$ with a connection $\nabla$.
+Suppose that $\mu \in \Gamma(A^*)$ is a momentum section on a pre-symplectic manifold, i.e., it satisfies Equations \eqref{HH1}--\eqref{HH3}.
+Then, $A$ is a Hamiltonian Lie algebroid over the Dirac structure $L_{\omega}$ with $H=0$ and $\mu$ is a momentum section. \end{proposition}